Wacom-Developer/sdk-for-ink-android/README.md

 For further samples check Wacom's Developer additional samples, see [https://github.com/Wacom-Developer](https://github.com/Wacom-Developer)

 ## Documentation
-For further details on using the SDK see [Wacom SDK for ink documentation v2](http://will-docs.westeurope.cloudapp.azure.com/sdk-for-ink/docs/2.0.0/overview)
+For further details on using the SDK see [WILL SDK for ink documentation](http://will-docs.westeurope.cloudapp.azure.com/sdk-for-ink/)

 The API Reference is available directly in the downloaded SDK.